 PL/SQL Block Structure

-PL/SQL is block structured language divided into three logical blocks.
+What is PL/SQL block?
+PL/SQL block structure divided into three logical blocks.
+First,

 BEGIN block and

-END; is not a block only keyword to end of PL/SQL program.
+END; is not a block, it is only keyword to end of PL/SQL program.

-PL/SQL block structure follows divide-and-conquer approach to solve the problem stepwise.
+PL/SQL block structure follows the divide-and-conquer approach to solve the problem stepwise.

 Variables and constants are declared, initialized within this section.

 Variables and Constants: In this block, declare and initialize variables (and constants).
-You must have to declare variables and constants in declarative block before referencing them in procedural statement.
+You must have to declare variables and constants in the declarative block before referencing them in a procedural statement.

-Declare Variables and Assigning values: You can define variable name, data type of a variable and its size.
-Date type can be: CHAR, VARCHAR2, DATE, NUMBER, INT or any other.
+Declare Variables and Assigning values: You can define a variable name, data type of a variable, and its size.
+Date type can be CHAR, VARCHAR2, DATE, NUMBER, INT, or any other.

 DECLARE -- DECLARE block, declare and initialize values designation VARCHAR2(30); eno number(5) := 5; id BOOLEAN; inter INTERVAL YEAR(2) TO MONTH; BEGIN -- BEGIN block, also assign values designation := UPPER('Web Developer'); id := TRUE; inter := INTERVAL '45' YEAR; END; /

-Declare Constants and Assigning values : Constants are declared same as variable but you have to add the CONSTANT keyword before defining data type.
-Once you define a constant value you can't change the value.
+Declare Constants and Assigning values: Constants are declared the same as a variable, but you have to add the CONSTANT keyword before defining the data type.
+Once you define, a constant value, you can't change the value.

 designation CONSTANT VARCHAR2(30) := 'Web Developer';

-BEGIN block is procedural statement block which will implement the actual programming logic.
-This section contains conditional statements (if...else), looping statements (for, while) and Branching Statements (goto) etc.
+BEGIN block is a procedural statement block which will implement the actual programming logic.
+This section contains conditional statements (if...else), looping statements (for, while) and Branching Statements (goto), etc.

-PL/SQL easily detects user defined or predefined error condition.
-PL/SQL is famous for handling errors in smart way by giving suitable user friendly messages.
-Errors can be rise due to wrong syntax, bad logical or not passing a validation rules.
+PL/SQL easily detects a user-defined or predefined error condition.
+PL/SQL is famous for smartly handling errors by giving suitable user-friendly messages.
+Errors can be rise due to the wrong syntax, bad logical, or not passing validation rules.

 DECLARE check_exist EXCEPTION; -- declare exception type ...
 BEGIN ....
 RAISE check_exist; -- raise exception ....
 EXCEPTION WHEN check_exist THEN -- execute raise exception .....
 END; /